myswang/advent-of-code-scraper/README.md

-# advent-of-code-scraper: A Python script that fetches Advent of Code completion statistics
+# advent-of-code-scraper

 *Disclaimer: Please refrain from using this script to send large quantities of **automated requests** to the Advent of Code [website](https://adventofcode.com).*

-This Python script scrapes the [stats page](https://adventofcode.com/2023/stats) from Advent of Code and displays completion statistics per day for a given year.
+This is a Python script that scrapes the [stats page](https://adventofcode.com/2023/stats) from Advent of Code and displays completion statistics for each day in a given year.

 ## Quick Start